hands holding sea salt

 What Happens If You Don’t Get Enough Amino Acids?

-While the modern world is hyper-focused on protein intake, it rarely discusses what really matters—essential amino acids (EAAs) in a form the body can actually use.
+While the modern world is hyper-focused on protein intake, it rarely discusses what really matters—having enough usable amino acids for the body’s repair work.
 Without them, the body begins to break down, struggle, and stall in its healing.
 This isn’t about protein deficiency in the conventional sense—it’s about a deficiency in the building blocks of life.

-Even if someone is eating “clean,” they may still lack the essential amino acids needed for core functions like tissue regeneration, neurotransmitter creation, detox, and immune response.
-And on a healing journey, when the body is doing deep internal repair, those needs increase even more.
+Even if someone is eating “clean,” they may still lack the amino acids needed for core functions like tissue regeneration, neurotransmitter creation, detox, and immune response.
+And on a healing journey, when the body is doing deep internal repair, those needs can feel higher.

 Muscle Breakdown